cppalliance/int128/README.md

 # Supported Platforms

-Boost.Int128 is tested natively on Ubuntu (x86_64, s390x, and aarch64), macOS (x86_64, and Apple Silicon), and Windows (x32 and x64);
+Boost.Int128 is tested natively on Ubuntu (x86_64, x86_32, s390x, aarch64, ARM32v7), macOS (x86_64, and Apple Silicon), and Windows (x86_64, x86_32, and ARM64);
-as well as emulated PPC64LE and STM32 using QEMU with the following compilers:
+as well as emulated PPC64LE using QEMU with the following compilers:

 * GCC 5 and later
 * Clang 5 and later